 Now, you might think, this is a terrible time to need cardiac care, because there are fewer specialists available.
 You would predict that on average, people needing cardiac care would do worse during these big national conventions.
 In fact, the opposite turns out to be true.
 An article published in JAMA shows that patients admitted to teaching hospitals with high-risk heart failure or cardiac arrest, did significantly better when cardiologists were away at these conventions.[i]
 The benchmark chosen by the researchers was 30-day mortality.
 Of high-risk patients admitted with heart failure during meeting dates, 17.0% died within 30 days compared with 24.8% admitted on nonmeeting dates.
 Similarly, 59.0% of patients admitted to teaching hospitals with cardiac arrest during meeting dates died within 30 days compared with 68.6% on nonmeeting dates.

 When Anupam Jena, the lead author, was interviewed on NPR’s Freakonomics, he explained the magnitude of the results.
 “The mainstays of treatment for heart disease are beta blockers, statins, aspirin for some individuals, a blood thinner like Plavix.
 If you were to combine all those therapies together, we’re probably talking about reducing your mortality by about 2 to 3 percentage points.”
-Whereas just going to the hospital when the cardiologists are at a meeting reduces your mortality by 8 and 10 percentage points.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.